ocaml/dune/doc/dune-files.rst

 - ``auto``, Dune decides the best mechanism to use.

-- ``hardlink``, use hard links.
+- ``hardlink``, using hard links.

-- ``copy``, use file copies; this is less efficient than using hard links.
+- ``copy``, using file copies; this is less efficient than using hard links.

 .. _action_stdout_on_success:

 action_stdout_on_success
 ------------------------

-Specify how Dune should handle the standard output of actions when they succeed.
+Specifies how Dune should handle the standard output of actions when they succeed.
-This cane be used to reduce the noise of large builds.
+This can be used to reduce the noise of large builds.

 .. code:: scheme